 - Use relaxing essential oils such as bergamot oil and lavender oil, in addition to sandalwood, frankincense and mandarin.

-2. Fight Headaches & Pain
+2. Fight Headaches and Pain

 Strong headaches are commonly one of the first symptoms of altitude sickness to appear.
 To ease the pain and prevent discomfort from getting worse, try natural headache remedies including: